-R EVISED RULE OVERVIEW MAJOR RUL E CHANGES TITLE: REVISED TOTAL COLIFORM RULE (RTCR) 78 FR 10269, FEBRUARY 13th, 2013, Vol. 78, No. 30 CURRENT TCR Non-Accute MCL Violation REVISED TCR Level 1 Assessment Trigger PURPOSE: INCREASE PUBLIC HEALTH PROTECTION THROUGH THE REDUCTION OF POTENTIAL PATHWAYS OF ENTRY FOR FECAL CONTAMINATION INTO DISTRIBUTION SYSTEM FOR A SYSTEM COLLECTING AT LEAST 40 SAMPLES PER MONTH, MORE THAN 5.0% OF SAMPLES COLLECTED ARE TC POSITIVE FOR A SYSTEM COLLECTING AT LEAST 40 SAMPLES PER MONTH, MORE THAN 5.0% OF SAMPLES COLLECTED ARE TC POSITIVE GENERAL DESCRIPTION: THE RTCR ESTABLISHES AN MCL FOR E.coli AND USES E.coli AND TOTAL COLIFORMS TO INITIATE AND "FIND A FIX" APPROACH TO ADDRESS FECAL CONTAMINATION THAT COULD ENTER DISTRIBUTION SYSTEM FOR A SYSTEM COLLECTING FEWER THAN 40 SAMPLES PER MONTH, MORE THAN 1 SAMPLE TC POSITIVE FOR A SYSTEM COLLECTING FEWER THAN 40 SAMPLES PER MONTH, MORE THAN 1 SAMPLE TC POSITIVE UTILITIES COVERED: THE REVISED TOTAL COLIFORM RULE APPLIES TO ALL PUBLIC WATER SYSTEMS PUBLIC NOTICE IS REQUIRED NO PUBLIC NOTICE Must Perform Level 1 Assessment JBLIC HEALTH BENEFITS ON OF THE REVISED TOTAL COLIFORM RULE WILL RESULT IN: TOTAL COLIFORM E.coli A DECREASE IN THE WATER DISTRIBUT IE PATHWAY BY WHICH FECAL CONTAMINATION CAN ENTER THE DRINKING ION SYSTEM E.com WATERBORNE PATHOGENS CAL CONTAMINATION Should reduce the potential RISK from all Thogens including bacteria, viruses, protozoa, and associated
+R EVISED RULE OVERVIEW MAJOR RULE CHANGES TITLE: REVISED TOTAL COLIFORM RULE (RTCR) 78 FR 10269, FEBRUARY 13th, 2013, Vol. 78, No. 30 CURRENT TCR Non-Accute MCL Violation REVISED TCR Level 1 Assessment Trigger PURPOSE: INCREASE PUBLIC HEALTH PROTECTION THROUGH THE REDUCTION OF POTENTIAL PATHWAYS OF ENTRY FOR FECAL CONTAMINATION INTO DISTRIBUTION SYSTEM FOR A SYSTEM COLLECTING AT LEAST 40 SAMPLES PER MONTH, MORE THAN 5.0% OF SAMPLES COLLECTED ARE TC POSITIVE FOR A SYSTEM COLLECTING AT LEAST 40 SAMPLES PER MONTH, MORE THAN 5.0% OF SAMPLES COLLECTED ARE TC POSITIVE GENERAL DESCRIPTION: THE RTCR ESTABLISHES AN MCL FOR E.coli AND USES E.coli AND TOTAL COLIFORMS TO INITIATE AND "FIND A FIX" APPROACH TO ADDRESS FECAL CONTAMINATION THAT COULD ENTER DISTRIBUTION SYSTEM FOR A SYSTEM COLLECTING FEWER THAN 40 SAMPLES PER MONTH, MORE THAN 1 SAMPLE TC POSITIVE FOR A SYSTEM COLLECTING FEWER THAN 40 SAMPLES PER MONTH, MORE THAN 1 SAMPLE TC POSITIVE UTILITIES COVERED: THE REVISED TOTAL COLIFORM RULE APPLIES TO ALL PUBLIC WATER SYSTEMS PUBLIC NOTICE IS REQUIRED NO PUBLIC NOTICE Must Perform Level 1 Assessment JBLIC HEALTH BENEFITS TOTAL COLIFORM ON OF THE REVISED TOTAL COLIFORM RULE WILL RESULT IN: E PATHWAY BY WHICH FECAL CONTAMINATION CAN ENTER THE DRINKING ION SYSTEM E.coli WATERBORNE PATHOGENS CAL CONTAMINATION Should reduce the potential risk from all Thogens including bacteria, viruses, protozoa, and associated